ejeschke/ginga/doc/dev_manual/internals.rst

 I want to use my own file storage format, not FITS!
 ---------------------------------------------------

 No problem.
-Ginga encapsulates the io behind a pluggable object used in the AstroImage class.
+An ``BaseImage`` subclassed object (such as ``AstroImage`` or ``RGBImage``) can be loaded directly from

+Ginga's general file loading facility breaks the loading down into two
+phases: first, the file is identified by its ``magic`` signature (requires the Python module ``python-magic`` be installed), MIME type or filename extension.
+Once the general category of file is known, methods in the specific I/O module devoted to that type are called to load the file data.

 You should implement this abstract class:

 .. code-block:: python